 Learn more about the plants native to the Chihuahuan Desert by taking a free, self-guided tour of the Native Plant Garden just outside the White Sands Visitor Center.
 There’s nothing quite like the desert in the spring, when wildflowers and yucca are in bloom, but the plant garden is pretty and full of color nearly non-stop between mid-March and November.

-Pro Tip: To experience the Native Plant Garden from anywhere in the world, download the White Sands Chihuahuan Desert Native Plant Garden Field Journal or listen to the 23-minute Audio Tour.
+Sage Advice: To experience the Native Plant Garden from anywhere in the world, download the White Sands Chihuahuan Desert Native Plant Garden Field Journal or listen to the 23-minute Audio Tour.

 5. Drive the Dunes